The Bluetooth Sniffer Saga: Two Stories in One

 Here’s what most of the coverage doesn’t mention: this technology already existed.
 Parsons Corporation (NYSE: PSN), a major defense and intelligence contractor, launched a product called BlueFly in July 2025—a drone-mountable Bluetooth and Wi-Fi sensor designed for search and rescue.
 It detects BLE signals from wearables, medical devices, fitness trackers, and pacemakers.
 Detection range up to 200 meters.
 Prior deployments on helicopters and ground vehicles.
 Real product, real track record.

-And Parsons was already on the ground in this case — though nobody knew it until David Kennedy’s mid-February media tour raised the question.
+And Parsons was already on the ground in this case — though nobody knew it until David Kennedy’s mid-February media appearances regarding his device raised the question.
 Once “signal sniffer” became a national headline, reporters started asking what technology was actually being used.
 Investigation sources pointed them to Parsons.
 The company then “acknowledged its role,” as NBC put it, issuing statements to ABC News, CNN, Fox News, and Arizona’s Family on February 17.
 According to those statements, BlueFly units and personnel were deployed to Arizona on February 3—two days after Guthrie went missing—at the Pima County Sheriff’s Department’s request.
 The technology was used in multiple search operations by helicopter, ground vehicles, and on foot.
 Parsons, in contrast to what followed, added: “Due to the sensitivity of the investigation, we will not provide additional details on ongoing operations.”
-Without Kennedy’s media blitz turning “signal sniffer” into a national story, Parsons would likely never have disclosed its involvement at all — which is exactly how it should work in an active investigation.
+Without Kennedy’s media appearances turning “signal sniffer” into a national story, Parsons would likely never have disclosed its involvement at all — which is exactly how it should work in an active investigation.
 Once their name surfaced and the technology was already public, they simply confirmed what was already out there.
 They may have even been given permission by law enforcement to do so.

 Whose Device Is on the Helicopter?